 The next upgrade was the noodles.
-A traditional tuna casserole is often subjected to whatever half empty box of generic noodles is in the corner of the cupboard.
+A traditional tuna casserole is often subjected to whatever half-empty box of generic noodles is in the corner of the cupboard.
 Not this one.
-Only the soft and smooth egg noodle will do.
-Green peas add nice color, and a subtle but sweet-spring flavor.
+Only soft and smooth egg noodles will do.
+Green peas add nice color and a subtle but sweet-spring flavor.

 A Tuna Casserole with NO Cream of Mushroom Soup

 Lastly, one of the hallmarks of a tuna casserole is the sauce.
 It must be rich, creamy, and thick (but not too thick).
 Cream of anything soup was out of the question.
-For the sauce I pulled out all the stops and started with a homemade turkey stock.
-I know not everyone has pint jars of homemade turkey stock in their freezer (if you do we should talk, we’d probably be instant friends), so any store bought chicken stock is an acceptable substitute.
+For the sauce, I pulled out all the stops and started with homemade turkey stock.
+I know not everyone has pint jars of homemade turkey stock in their freezer (if you do, we should talk, we’d probably be instant friends), so any store-bought chicken stock is an acceptable substitute.
 The stock combined with some whole milk makes for a rich base.
 Adding gruyere takes it to another level - a rich, velvety smooth level.